 Question 3: What are the most commonly used business valuation methods?

 As with property value in commercial real estate appraisals, a business’s worth can be determined in several ways.

 There are three common approaches to answering, “how much is my business worth to sell?”
 They are: (1) the asset-based approach; (2) the earning value approach; and (3) the market value approach.
 The key is to apply the optimal approach for each business, based on the business’s capital structure, management, prospective future earnings, and market value.

 This method focuses on investments made in the business, and there are two tactics to take with this option.

 (a) A going-concern asset-based approach.
-Here, buyers are trying to determine commercial valuation according to whether it is worth the investment to purchase the existing business, factoring in all assets and liabilities.
-Or, the person may find that it makes more sense to start a new business from the ground up.
+Here, buyers are trying to determine commercial valuation according to whether the investment is worth purchasing the existing business, factoring in all assets and liabilities.
+Or, the person may find that starting a new business from the ground up makes more sense.
 In this specific approach, liabilities are subtracted from the total value of all assets to determine the business worth.

 (b) A liquidation asset-based approach.
 In a business liquidation scenario, you must determine the amount of money left after selling all assets and paying all liabilities.

 Discovering the earning value involves consideration of the return on investment (ROI).
 As such, you must assess the potential level of income that the business can generate in the future.

 (a) Capitalizing past earnings.
 The appraiser must refer to the company’s past net earnings performance and process that figure by capitalizing this number to a present value.
 This method will predict the ROI for the purchaser, while also offering the level of risk that the ROI will be achieved.